veloren/book/src/contributors/modders/writing-a-plugin.md

 Plugins are packaged in uncompressed (compression may later be supported, but is not currently) [tar](https://en.wikipedia.org/wiki/Tar_(computing)) archives with the extension `.plugin.tar`.
 Each archive contains:

-- A file with the name `.toml` that specifies plugin metadata
+- A file with the name `plugin.toml` that specifies plugin metadata

-- And any number of WASM modules (conventionally with the extension `.wasm`).
+- And any number of WASM modules (conventionally with the extension `.wasm`)

 ```
 my_plugin.plugin.tar